fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### tracksRemoved
-* message contains list of tracks which are removed by some peer
+* this message contains list of tracks which are removed by some peer and id of that peer
 * ```json
     {
         peerId: peer_id,